GEMA (German organization): 1933–2000

 On 28 September 1933, the State-Approved Society for the Exploitation of Musical Performing Rights (Staatlich genehmigte Gesellschaft zur Verwertung musikalischer Aufführungsrechte; STAGMA) arose out of the Verband zum Schutze musikalischer Afführungsrechte für Deutschland and was issued a monopoly on the exercise of musical performing rights.
 The still-existing AMMRE was annexed into STAGMA in 1938.
 The Reichsmusikkammer (Reich Chamber of Music), under the direction of then-president Richard Strauss, stipulated in its guidelines that, "non-Aryans are categorically not to be viewed as bearers and stewards of German cultural goods."
 This amounted to an occupational ban on the approximately 8000 Jews active in the Reichsmusikkammer.
 STAGMA was tightly enmeshed in the Nazi power structure, and the leading members of STAGMA were die-hard and voluntary Nazis.
 The CEO of STAGMA was Leo Ritter, who occupied the same position in the original GEMA and was in the habit of giving Hitler's Mein Kampf as a prize to worthy employees.

 STAGMA continued its work after the Second World War, but under the title of GEMA (Gesellschaft für musikalische Aufführungs- und mechanische Vervielfältigungsrechte) starting from 24 August 1947.
 Erich Schulze was the chairman and general director from 1947 to 1989, to whom was dedicated the Erich Schulze Fountain in front of the GEMA headquarters in Munich.
 Starting in 1950, the chairman of the board of directors was Werner Egk.
 Both Schulze and Egk already occupied leading positions in STAGMA.
 Albrecht Dümling's book, Musik hat ihren Wert (Music has its Value) was published to mark the 100-year anniversary of the first collection society in Germany.
 This book shed light on the role of the collecting society after the Nazi era.

 In 1950, after the founding of the German Democratic Republic (GDR) and the partition of Germany (and as a consequence of the division in currencies), a society with comparable functions came into being in the GDR, the Institute for the Preservation of Performing and Reproduction Rights in the Area of Music (Anstalt zur Wahrung der Aufführungs- und Vervielfältigungsrechte auf dem Gebiet der Musik; AWA).

+From 1972 until his death in 1982 composer Franz Grothe served as the chairman of GEMA's board.
 In 1982, GEMA collected 532.8 Million Deutschmarks.

 In 1990, CSU politician Reinhold Kreile succeeded Erich Schulze as chairman of the board.
 Towards the end of his term of office, he dedicated himself to fighting against digitalization.
 He characterized GEMA as the "Lighthouse of Culture" and a "rock in the surf of the waves of digitalization."
 According to him, GEMA succeeded in avoiding "pointless competition."
 To him, the internet was "nothing but a virtual department store," that should be assimilated in a hostile takeover.
 He went into retirement at the end of 2005.

 After the reunification of Germany, many composers from the former GDR joined GEMA, but not all.
 The AWA has been dissolved since 1990, but it nonetheless persists as a society under liquidation.